yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-security/managed-authentication.md

 Before configuring federated authentication, keep in mind the following:

-- Be sure to allow pop-ups from your IdP.
+- Be sure to allow pop-up requests from your IdP.
 While configuring federated authentication, the provider needs to confirm your identity in a new window.

 {{< tabpane text=true >}}